synthesized-io/fairlens/docs/user_guide/quickstart.rst

 The object :code:`fairlens.FairnessScorer` can be used to automatically generate a fairness report on a dataset, provided a target variable.
 The target variable is the variable we want to make independent of the sensitive groups.
-We can choose to analyze inherent biases in the dataset used for supervised learning by passing in the the name of a desired output column.
+We can analyze inherent biases in a dataset used for supervised learning by passing in the the name of a desired output column.
 Alternatively, to assess the fairness of a machine learning task on a dataset we can pass in the predicted column instead.